Empirical Game-Theoretic Analysis for Mean Field Games: Experimental Results

 \subsection{The 2-D Beach Bar}

-We test the performance of iterative EGTA in the 2-D beach bar problem with fixed $|X|=100$ and different time horizon $T=10,20,30$, denoted by 2-D(number of states, time horizon).
+We test the performance of our primary EGTA method in the 2-D beach bar problem with fixed $|X|=100$ and different time horizon $T\in\{10,20,30\}$, denoted by 2-D($|X|$, $T$).
 Compared to the 1-D beach bar problem, the 2-D beach bar problem includes extra actions (i.e., up, down, left, right, stay) yielding a more complex environment.
-We observe the same phenomenon as in the 1-D problem, that is, iterative EGTA dominates FP and as the game instance becomes larger, the advantage of iterative EGTA is apparent.
+From Figure~\ref{fig:2d first}-\ref{fig:2d last}, we observe the same phenomenon as in the 1-D problem, that is, iterative EGTA dominates FP and as the game instance becomes larger, the advantage of iterative EGTA becomes apparent.
+EGTA with GML and regularization again exhibits similar performance compared to the primary method but only consumes $1/6$ of the utility queries.